David Wise's Aviation History Website

 The official registers and the BV registers are often out of step regarding cancellations.
 This occurs because BV delete aircraft when they have not had their certification renewed for a few years, irrespective of whether they have been cancelled by the national authority.
-This is not a major problem in most countries, but has led to large-scale differences in France, where the DGAC has often been slow in initiating cancellations - they eventually make cancellations many years after the aircraft last flew and there have been cases of aircraft still shown as current more than 50 years after they were known to have been destroyed or exported.
+This is not a major problem in most countries, but has led to large-scale differences in France, where historically the DGAC has often been slow in initiating cancellations - they eventually make cancellations many years after the aircraft last flew and there have been cases of aircraft still shown as current more than 50 years after they were known to have been destroyed or exported.
+Though lately they have been having purges to catch up.
 Also the reasons for cancellation given by DGAC are often questionable - there is confusion between "detruit = destroyed" and "reforme = withdrawn from use", also several are listed as re-registered abroad when this has not happened.

 The French information available when these production lists were first compiled, had mainly been based on BV-derived sources.
 More recently the DGAC official registers have been made available on-line.
 In Jan/Feb 2012 a full reconciliation was carried out of the Jodel and Robin lists against the DGAC on-line registers.
 Many discrepancies have been noted, particularly among the D9's and D11's.
 At the same time, a reconciliation was done against the 2009 edition of the excellent Fox Papa book by Jacques Chillon which lists French amateur-built aircraft, and which gave useful extra details such as dates of changes of model and locations of accidents, and the use of F-W test registrations.